UEFA Under-19 Futsal EURO schedule: All the matches

 The UEFA European Under-19 Futsal Championship finals at Olivo Arena in Jaén are in progress with hosts Spain beginning their title defence against Romania later today.

 That will be the last game on a day when all eight teams begin their campaign.
-The action started with 2019 runners-up Croatia opening Group A against Ukraine.
-Next up, both beaten 2019 semi-finalists Poland and Portugal face off to begin Group B, followed by a game between two teams that did not make the first tournament in Riga, France and Italy.
+The action started with Ukraine coming from 4-1 down to beat 2019 runners-up Croatia 6-4 in Group A. Portugal beat fellow 2019 semi-finalists Poland 4-2 begin Group B, now followed by a game between two teams that did not make the first tournament in Riga, France and Italy.
 Spain's first Group A opponents Romania are the other finals debutants.

 The group fixtures continue the following day, with the games including a 2019 final rematch between Spain and Croatia, before the group stage concludes on Wednesday 7 September, The top two in each group will progress to the semi-finals on Thursday 8 September, with the decider to be held on Saturday 10 September.